 White stonecrop.
 Berlin, Germany. © Matt Lemon Photography.
 All Rights Reserved.

-As the long dark winter in Germany only ended recently, photoinhibition, which is caused by an overexposure to light, is hardly a problem for plants or people here these days.
-Instead, the latter welcome every ray of sunlight with a serene smile, while the former fill the city with colours.
-This photo was taken as the sun reached the pots and plants on the terrace outside my kitchen, which currently doubles as my study in the mornings.
+At the time of posting this image, a long dark winter in Germany had only just ended, and photoinhibition, which is caused by an overexposure to light, was hardly a problem for plants or people.
+Instead, the latter welcomed every ray of sunlight with a serene smile, while the former began to fill the city with colours again.
+This photo was taken as the sun reached the pots and plants on the terrace outside the kitchen of my family home, which doubled as my study in the mornings.